National McKinley Birthplace Memorial: Construction

 The cornerstone of the memorial was laid on November 20, 1915, and an inscribed plaque on it read "Erected 1915.
 To Perpetuate the Name and Achievements of William McKinley, Twenty-fifth President of the United States of America.
 Born January 29, 1843.
 Died September 14, 1901."
 The United States Marine Band played "On the Beautiful Blue Danube" (a favorite of Mrs. McKinley's) and "Lead Kindly Light" (reportedly a hymn sung at McKinley's deathbed) after a parade of organizations to which McKinley belonged proceeded down Niles' Main Street.

 John H. Parker Co. of New York oversaw the site's construction.

 Despite the National McKinley Birthplace Association's specification for a granite structure, Georgia marble was used instead.

 Dedication

 Former President Taft (also an Ohio native), in a speech endorsing American involvement in World War I, praised McKinley at the memorial's dedication ceremonies on October 5, 1917.
 McKinley's sister Helen unveiled her brother's 12-foot statue.
 Myron T. Herrick, George B. Cortelyou and Butler also spoke during the ceremonies.
 The McKinley Birthplace Memorial gold dollar was minted to finance the construction of the memorial.

 Current status

 The McKinley Memorial Library is open to the public six days a week and closed on Sundays and on certain holidays.
 The McKinley Memorial Museum is also open to the public Tuesday to Friday with no admission charge.

-Rehabilitation

 In 2008, the memorial underwent renovation to clean and repair the marble façade.